10x-Engineers/riscv-ci-partners/mkdocs_src/docs/setting_up_github_runner.md

 **Which boards could be added?**
 More boards exist in the fleet than are listed here, and we enable them by demand.
-If your project needs a specific board, email us or ask on Discord.
+If your project needs a specific board, email us at cloud-v@10xengineers.ai or ask on [Discord](https://discord.gg/H7EGrzV93p).